-Check out the Harvest Tracker here for the play by play.
-Metrics for 2021 are year to date.
+Check out the Harvest Tracker here for the full report.

 Pandemics, wild fires, hurricanes, murder hornets and other global scale events have us all counting down to New Year’s.
 The year 2020 will live in infamy for many reason but not likely for the vintage of this estate.